Some of the offers on this page may have expired.

 Co-branded hotel cards vs general travel cards

 General travel cards generally come with a less lucrative rewards structure, but often come with more broad perks and better redemption values.
-For example, while you’ll only earn 2x miles for most purchases with the Capital One Venture (not currently available), those miles are worth 1.4 cents a piece versus the .6 cents a Hilton Honors point is worth (according to expert valuations).
+For example, while you’ll only earn 2x miles for most purchases with the Capital One Venture, those miles are worth 1.4 cents a piece versus the .6 cents a Hilton Honors point is worth (according to expert valuations).
 Plus, you can use those miles on flights, hotels and more without worrying about varying redemption values.

 How to get free nights at hotels